We are a body of born again baptized believers of Jesus Christ according to Romans 10:9-10

 lost in the fire.
 After that, the church brought the land where Antioch stands today.
 Rev. Frazer served as pastor from 1895 to 1896 and then Rev. John W. Kirk was called to preach at Antioch.

 From April 2009 - April 2011 Rev. Gary L. Hughes pastored Antioch.
-Reginald Myers and family joined under Rev. Hughes.
+Reginald Myers and family joined and were with us under Rev. Hughes.

 In October 2011 Antioch called Rev. Travis C. Coon.
 Pastor Coon comes to us from St. John the Evangelist, Hazelwood, PA.
 He brings with him his wife Margo, son Travis and daughter Courtnie.
 In 2014 God blessed Antioch with Minister Walt Huewitt, Sis.
-Marie and family.
+Marie and family who were with us until they moved out of the area.

 As we continue this Christian journey, let us pray that God continues to let us be on one accord with the Trinity, The Father, Son and Holy Spirit.
 Amen.